As any woman can attest to, one of the toughest parts of their grooming regiments would be getting rid of body hair.

 The days in between shaving and epilating gives time to grow back a little before the epilating process.

 Experts say that exfoliation is a necessary step that will prevent ingrown hair.

-You’ll have myriad of options to exfoliate – exfoliating scrub, loofah, mitts or even a dry towel depending on your preference and budget.
+You’ll have a myriad of options to exfoliate – exfoliating scrub, loofah, mitts, or even a dry towel depending on your preference and budget.

 Tip 4: Epilate at night time

 The best time to epilate is at night.
 There’s no scientific explanation.
 Epilating will leave reddish bumps on your skin that’ll take some time to subside.
-So unless you’re wearing a pair of jeans, epilating during the day time prior to work is a bad idea.
+So unless you’re wearing a pair of jeans, epilating during the day time before work is a bad idea.